Agency 15: Audit

 Offices

-The offices of the executive presidency that serves the Audit Agency are on the first floor of building 15’s western side.
+The permanent, dedicated offices of the agency presidency that serves the Audit Agency are on the first floor of building 15’s western side.
 Across on the eastern side are the trustee and regulatory bureau operational presidencies that serve the agency.
-The two presidencies (trustee and regulatory bureau operational) alternate their offices.
-Trustees sit in their offices in building 15 on Tuesdays and Thursdays, while the operational presidencies use the offices on Mondays and Wednesdays, as shown in this timetable:
+The two presidencies (trustee and regulatory bureau) alternate their offices.
+Trustees sit in their offices in building 15 on Tuesdays and Thursdays, while the regulatory presidencies use the offices on Mondays and Wednesdays, as shown in this timetable:

-The graphic below shows the first-floor layout, with offices for the executive presidency, trustees, and operational presidencies indicated.
+The graphic below shows the first-floor layout, with offices for the agency presidency, trustees, and operational presidencies indicated.

 Working hours and meetings